 MSc, MBACP (Accred), EMDR Therapist, Psychotherapist

-I am an experienced psychotherapist/counsellor operating a digital and telephone practice and have been in practice since 1989 providing individual therapy around trauma, depression and anxiety, couples counselling and psychosexual therapy.
-As well as being an accredited member of BACP.
+I am an experienced psychotherapist/counsellor operating a digital and telephone practice and have been in practice since 1989 providing individual therapy around trauma, depression and anxiety and couples therapy.
 I have a particular interest in trauma-based problems and anxiety disorders and have a number of different approaches to this including EMDR, Rewind Therapy and EFT.
 As well as psychological trauma I have an interest in the on-going effects of acquired brain injury and physical trauma and have worked for many years in that field.

 Trauma memories are very unsettling and tend not to get processed properly in the brain like other memories, so treatments like EMDR help you process or digest the disturbing material into more normal memory.
 It doesn't make you forget events or people but does process the emotions and cognitions attached to them in a more helpful way so that you can get on with day to day life better.

 As an accredited member of the British Association for Counselling and Psychotherapy MBACP (Accred) and abide by their code of conduct.
 I am also working towards accreditation as an EMDR therapist.
 Please call me on 07425 908470 and I will be happy to have an initial discussion with you.

 Training, qualifications & experience